j256/ormlite-core/README.txt

 The following packages are defined as dependencies in the pom.xml maven configuration file.
 The versions can be tuned as necessary.

-Main dependencies:
+Main Dependencies:

 	javax-persistence -- 1.0
-	commons-logging -- 1.1.1

 	The javax.persistence classes are centralized in the JavaxPersistence misc class.

-The commons-logging dependency is in the Logger class.
-If you need to remove the dependency, see those classes.
+Loose Dependencies:

+	The commons-logging and the log4j packages are referenced in the Logger classes but ORMLite will not use the classes unless they exist in the classpath.

-Test dependencies:
+Test Dependencies:

 	junit -- 4.8.1
 	org.easymock -- 2.3
 	com.h2database -- 1.2.134
+	commons-logging -- 1.1.1
 	log4j -- 1.2.15

 -------------------------------------------------------------------------------------------------------